apache/pekko-grpc/CONTRIBUTING.md

 Depending on which version (or sometimes module) you want to work on, you should target a specific branch as explained below:

-* `main` – active development branch of akka-grpc
+* `main` – active development branch of pekko-grpc

 ## Issues

 In general *all issues are open for anyone working on them*, however if you're new to the project and looking for an issue that will be accepted and likely is a nice one to get started you should check out the following tags:

-- [help wanted](https://github.com/akka/akka-grpc/labels/help%20wanted) - which identifies issues that the core team will likely not have time to work on, or the issue is a nice entry level ticket.
+- [help wanted](https://github.com/apache/incubator-pekko-grpc/labels/help%20wanted) - which identifies issues that the core team will likely not have time to work on, or the issue is a nice entry level ticket.
 If you're not sure how to solve a ticket but would like to work on it feel free to ask in the issue about clarification or tips.
-- [nice-to-have (low-priority)](https://github.com/akka/akka-grpc/labels/nice-to-have%20%28low-prio%29) - are tasks which make sense, however are not very high priority (in face of other very high priority issues).
+- [nice-to-have (low-priority)](https://github.com/apache/incubator-pekko-grpc/labels/nice-to-have%20%28low-prio%29) - are tasks which make sense, however are not very high priority (in face of other very high priority issues).
 If you see something interesting in this list, a contribution would be really wonderful!

 Another group of special tags indicate specific states a ticket is in:

-- [bug](https://github.com/akka/akka-grpc/labels/bug) - bugs take priority in being fixed above features.
+- [bug](https://github.com/apache/incubator-pekko-grpc/labels/bug) - bugs take priority in being fixed above features.
 The core team dedicates a number of days to working on bugs each sprint.
 Bugs which have reproducers are also great for community contributions as they're well isolated.
 Sometimes we're not as lucky to have reproducers though, then a bugfix should also include a test reproducing the original error along with the fix.
-- [failed](https://github.com/akka/akka-grpc/labels/failed) - tickets indicate a Jenkins failure (for example from a nightly build).
+- [failed](https://github.com/apache/incubator-pekko-grpc/labels/failed) - tickets indicate a Jenkins failure (for example from a nightly build).
 These tickets usually start with the `FAILED: ...` message, and include a stacktrace + link to the Jenkins failure.
 The tickets are collected and worked on with priority to keep the build stable and healthy.
 Often times it may be simple timeout issues (Jenkins boxes are slow), though sometimes real bugs are discovered this way.

 Pull Request validation states: